albfan/miraclecast/README.md

  - **gstreamer**: MiracleCast relies on gstreamer to cast its output.
 You can test for all requirements by launching [res/test-viewer.sh](https://github.com/albfan/miraclecast/blob/master/res/test-viewer.sh).

-   gstreamer plugins: plugins you need in order to run sinkctl or dispctl
+   gstreamer plugins (plugins you need in order to run sinkctl or dispctl):
      - gstreamer-plugins-base
      - gstreamer-plugins-good
      - gstreamer-plugins-bad